eslamtamim/FcisArchive/README.md

 	builder.Services.AddDbContext<ApplicationDbContext>(options =>
     options.UseLazyLoadingProxies().UseSqlServer(connectionString));
     ```
-And want to use SQL Server uncomment it's migrations settings in the `FCISQuestionsHub.EF/Data/ApplicationDbContext.cs`
+to use SQL Server you also need to  uncomment it's migrations settings in the `FCISQuestionsHub.EF/Data/ApplicationDbContext.cs`

 4. You need the [.NET 7.0 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/7.0)installed
 5. Run the app Using the [.NET CLI](https://learn.microsoft.com/en-us/dotnet/core/tools/).